OfficeDev/teams-toolkit/templates/bot/js/notification-restify/README.md

 - Node.js (Recommended version is 14)
 - An [M365 account for development](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts)
-- (Optional) if you'd like to use CLI, install our [Teams Toolkit CLI](https://docs.microsoft.com/microsoftteams/platform/toolkit/teamsfx-cli).

 Then, you can quickly start local debugging via `F5` in VSCode.
 Select `Debug (Edge)` or `Debug (Chrome)` debug option of your preferred browser.

-(Optional) For CLI experience, execute command line `teamsfx preview --local` in your project directory to preview your app locally (without attaching debugger).

 ## Develop